-In the UK there are thought to be 15 million regular snorers and the number who are affected at some more occasionally are probably double that figure.
+In the UK there are thought to be 15 million regular snorers.
+The number who are affected at some point are probably double that figure.
 The British Snoring and Sleep Apnoea Association suggest that 41.5% of the UK adult population snore.
 Men make up more than two-thirds of the snorers and they have a tendency to be the loudest too.